Isaiah 40:20

 Majority Standard Bible

-To one bereft of an offering who chooses wood that will not rot, who seeks a skilled craftsman to set up an idol that will not topple?
+One lacking such an offering chooses wood that will not rot.
+He seeks a skilled craftsman to set up an idol that will not topple.

 NET Bible